 In Shopify, there are Basic Shopify, Shopify, and Advanced Shopify plans at $29, $79, and $299 per month, respectively.
 All three plans feature unlimited products, support, discount codes, gift cards, and manual order creation features.
 The differentiating aspect is report generation and transaction fees.

 Since it is self-hosted, the hosting charges are included in the package.
 But Shopify includes transaction fees, unlike Magento.

 The payment process is a major consideration when choosing the right eCommerce platform.

 Magento supports more than 150 payment gateways.
 But a majority of these cater to large businesses.
 With Magento, you can also sell your wares directly through Amazon using Magento inventory -which might tip the balance in its favor.

-Shopify supports over 70 payment gateways, far higher than Magento.
-It charges transaction fees if you choose external payment gateways.
+Shopify supports over 100 payment gateways.
+However, it charges transaction fees if you choose external payment gateways.
 When you select the built-in Shopify Payment, you don’t incur these extra charges.
-The fees can range anywhere from 0.5% to 2.0%.

-Apps and add-ons are vital to the performance of the store when its in-built features aren’t fully satisfying your brand’s needs.
+Apps and add-ons are vital to the store’s performance when its in-built features don’t fully satisfy your brand’s needs.